watterott/HDMI-Adapter/software/README.md

 # HDMI-Display Firmware
+The HDMI-Adapters are pre-programmed with the firmware.
-The firmware can be compiled and uploaded using the Arduino IDE with our board support package (BSP).
+If you want to make changes then the firmware can be compiled and uploaded using the Arduino IDE with our board support package (BSP).

 ## Files
 * [Arduino IDE](http://arduino.cc/en/Main/Software)